Cadet College Hasan Abdal: History

-Principal, Cadet College Hasanabdal — Member.
-Since then, it has been known as Cadet College Hasanabdal.
+Cadet College Hasanabdal is the first cadet college of the country.
+The idea of building a cadet college in Hasan Abdal came directly from then Commander in Chief of the Pakistan Army—General Muhammad Ayub Khan—in 1952.

+Governing body and management

+In 1960, the government of the province of Punjab constituted a board of governors to exercise administrative control over the college vide Punjab Government Educational and Training Institutions Ordinance 1960.
+The board includes academicians, administrators, and intellectuals.
+The board consists of ex-officio and non-official members.
+The board consists of chairman, the Governor of the province of Punjab, Vice Chairman, Chairman Pakistan Ordinance Factories Board whereas members include Commissioner Rawalpindi Division, Secretary Finance Department, Secretary School Education Department, Deputy Commissioner Attock and Principal Cadet College Hasanabdal.

+Under the board, various governing committees work to officiating the day-to-day affairs of the college.
+The executive committee is chaired by Chairman Pakistan Ordinance Factory and assisted by some prominent Abdalians; the principal acts as the secretary of the committee.

+Demographics

+Cadet College Hasanabdal was planned as a boarding institute for almost 480 students from all across Pakistan.
+In 1996, the college underwent a renovation and expansion.
+It included wings, construction of N.D.
+Hasan Library and Computer Lab, resultingly, enhancing the boarding capacity of the college.
+The selection of the students is based on "All Pakistan Open Merit Need Blind" admission policy.
+This consists of a nationwide entrance examination that follows medical, physical, and psychological evaluation.
+Every year 120 students join as a new class.

+College Building

+The college building stands tall on Grant Trunk Road.
+It includes, technology equipped classrooms and science labs.
+The rear side of the building is etched to the College Oval.
+Naeem Hall in the building serves as multi-functional auditorium where the students watch weekly movies, take exams, and attend other formal gatherings.

 Wings

-The college is divided into six wings:
+The college is divided into six wings: Jinnah, Haider, Iqbal, Omar, Liaqat, and Aurangzeb.

 Student life

-Students attending Cadet College, Hasan Abdal, are called Cadets.
+Students attending Cadet College, Hasan Abdal, are called cadets.

-The college prepares boys for the secondary school and intermediate examinations conducted by the Board of Intermediate and Secondary Education Rawalpindi, and also for the General Certificate of Education 'O' Levels and 'A' Levels, which follow a similar format to the GCSEs and 'A' levels used in the UK.
+The college prepares boys for the secondary school and intermediate examinations conducted by the Rawalpindi Board of Intermediate and Secondary Education, and also for the General Certificate of Education 'O' Levels and 'A' Levels, which follow a similar format to the GCSEs and 'A' levels used in the UK.
 Some cadets study for Matriculation or F.Sc. (both pre-medical and pre-engineering).
-English, Urdu, Islamiyat, Pakistan studies, mathematics, physics, chemistry, and biology are compulsory at each level; some other subjects (e.g. computer science) are offered within the different levels.
+English, Urdu, Islamiyat, Pakistan Studies, Mathematics, Physics, Chemistry, and Biology are compulsory at each level; some other subjects (e.g. Computer Science) are offered within the different levels.

 Fitness activities include gymnastics, jogging, and athletics.
-Physical training (PT) is conducted in the mornings and sports in the evenings.
+Sports time is held in the evenings on weekdays.
 Cadets take part in sports such as basketball, field hockey, football, horse riding, squash, swimming, tennis, and volleyball.
 Students are also taught drill.

 Classes are conducted in the morning and preps (individual silent study periods) at night.
 The routine is a structured daily regime to promote maximum performance by the students.